Degree Requirements

 5.6.6 Financial Obligations

-Note: Candidates receiving a certificate do not receive a diploma.
+Note: Students receiving a certificate do not receive a diploma.

-Candidates must be enrolled in at least three (3) credits at MSU the term they intend to complete their degree.
+Degree candidates must be enrolled in at least three (3) credits at MSU the term they intend to complete their degree.
 Certificate students are required to be in at least one (1) credit at MSU the term they intend to complete their certificate.
-Candidates may confirm their current degree or certificate program and major by logging into MyInfo and viewing their unofficial transcript.
+Candidates may confirm their current degree or certificate program and major by logging into MyInfo and viewing their unofficial transcript or during the MyInfo graduation application process.

 Auditing and review of degree or certificate requirements begins after the graduation application deadlines.
-Candidates can expect to receive email notification from the Office of Degree Programs & Certificates once audit and review are complete.
+Candidates can expect to receive email notification from the Graduate Student Success Office once audit and review are complete.

-The candidate must file a Graduation Application form with The Graduate School in the term of intended graduation.
-A fee is associated with the filing of this form.
+The candidate must file a Graduation Application with The Graduate School in the term of intended graduation.
+A fee is associated with applying to graduate.

 DEADLINES —